All programs

 How it works

 LFOs are the financial residue of a criminal case: a debt that compounds, blocks driver's license reinstatement, blocks credit, and quietly extends the punishment for years past any sentence.
-Washington has reformed the LFO landscape significantly in recent years, but using those reforms requires petitions, documentation, and court appearances most people don't navigate alone.
+Washington has reformed this landscape in stages — 2018's Engrossed Second Substitute House Bill 1783 ended interest on non-restitution court debt and barred discretionary costs against people who were indigent at sentencing (RCW 10.01.160); House Bill 1412 (2022) gave judges discretion to waive non-restitution LFOs for those who can't pay; and House Bill 1169 (2023) eliminated the crime victim penalty assessment and DNA collection fee, with the assessment waivable retroactively on motion.
+But using these reforms requires petitions, documentation, and court appearances most people don't navigate alone.

 The program provides intake and review of a community member's outstanding LFO balance, helps prepare petitions for waiver, modification, or remission, and accompanies them to LFO hearings.
-We coordinate with reentry-focused legal aid partners on the cases that need direct legal representation.
+We partner with the University of Washington Race & Justice Clinic on the cases that need direct legal representation.

 Eligibility